Table of Contents[Hide][Show]

 A National Historic Landmark, the Art Deco Union Terminal was an incredibly important transportation hub as railroad travel expanded.
 Gorgeous, gigantic mosaics cover the rotunda, built as part of the Works Progress Administration during the Great Depression.

-Union Terminal is home to several museums and attractions, but the center is currently undergoing a massive restoration project.
-So, be sure to check what will be open during your visit.
-When it is open, visitors can take free rotunda tours and go up to “Tower A”, the old railroad control tower.
+Union Terminal is home to several museums and attractions, which you have to pay for: Cincinnati History Museum, Museum of Natural History & Science and The Children’s Museum and an OMNIMAX theater.
+Visitors can take free rotunda tours and go up to “Tower A”, the old railroad control tower.
 Here, train lovers can get a birds-eye view of the tracks, switches, and locomotives that use the railway today.
 And history buffs can check out artifacts from the pinnacle of rail travel through the area.

 Open by appointment only, the Cincinnati History Library is the only free museum within Union Terminal.
 (Don’t confuse this with the Cincinnati History Museum, which charges admission).
 Here you can see old maps and photographs of the Ohio Valley.

 The encyclopedic Cincinnati Art Museum has art from ancient Egypt, Greece and Rome to contemporary pieces.
 See photographs, paintings, sculpture and decorative art.
 Admission to the museum’s permanent collections is always free, as is parking.
-Take a digital MyCam Family Art Hunt, an interactive scavenger hunt.
-There is also a version for adults.
+Select Saturdays have CAM Kids Day, with interactive gallery activities, art making and story times.

-The Taft Museum has free Sunday tickets.
-For these tickets, or paid tickets any day, advance reservations are required.
+The Taft Museum has free tickets on Sundays and Mondays.
+In addition, children 18 and under are always free.
 The National Historic Landmark building is worth a visit on its own.
 But don’t miss the pre-Civil War landscape murals, and works by Rembrandt, Goya, Gainsborough and Whistler.
 In addition, be sure to visit the beautiful garden.